LaboratoireMecaniqueLille/crappy/docs/source/features.rst

   Discards any received data.
 Used for prototyping and debugging only.

-  The examples folder on GitHub contains `on example of the Sink Block
+  The examples folder on GitHub contains `one example of the Sink Block
   <https://github.com/LaboratoireMecaniqueLille/crappy/blob/master/examples/
   blocks/sink.py>`_.